dengithub-dev/java-spring-boot-rest-api/README.md

 # java-spring-boot-rest-api
-A basic Rest API using Java and Spring boot
+Rest API ORM using Java and Spring boot